Cutter72/oddam-w-dobre-rece/README.md

 Online adress*: <br>
 https://hidden-reef-52319.herokuapp.com/ <br>
-*Please be patient, server usually sleep so sometimes need to wait a few seconds (max 30) to load the page.
+*Please be patient, server usually sleeps, so sometimes is needed to wait a few seconds (max 30s) to load the page.